By Renee’ Fulkerson

-My experience with this above mentioned topic has happened within this last year and as always got me looking around at folks moving through their daily lives.
+My experience with this has happened within this last year and got me looking around at folks moving through their daily lives.

-I do everything in my flip flops (called slippers here on the Hawaiian islands) probably not the best option for most of my outdoor projects.
-While thinking back to my 16 years living in a mountain community (including snow) I still spent a great deal of time in my flip flops.
-I had a large yard/ garden in the mountains as well as here on the island consequently digging, raking, weeding etc. yes in my slippers.
-I have also done many hikes, walks and dancing in my flip flops as a side not ipanema slippers are my favorite.
+I do everything in my flip-flops (called slippers here on the Hawaiian islands).
+Not the best option for most of my outdoor projects.
+When I was thinking back to my 16 years living in Big Bear, I still spent a great deal of time in my flip-flops.
+I had a large yard/ garden in the mountains like here on the island.
+Consequently, digging, raking, weeding, etc. yes in my slippers.
+I have also done many hikes, walks and, dancing in my flip-flops.
+Side note ipanema slippers are my favorite.

-Upon arriving back on Kauai and to this very day September 09/2019 I continue to feel some pain in my foot.
+When arriving back on Kauai and to this very day, September 9, 2019, I continue to feel some pain in my foot.
 I have continued my normal daily activities at home (although I wear shoes and socks now while gardening).
-YogAlign, snorkeling and continuing icing and wrapping has kept me comfortably active.
-In my humble opinion being sedentary after and injury is the wrong way to go – the body wants to heal and circulation is key.
-I have purchased a new style of flip flops during healing process OOFOS Recovery Footwear.
+YogAlign, snorkeling, and continuing icing and wrapping have kept me comfortably active.
+In my humble opinion being sedentary after an injury is the wrong way to go – the body wants to heal and, circulation is necessary.
+I have purchased a new style of flip flops during the healing process OOFOS Recovery Footwear.

 What have I learned:

-Directly – flip flops/slippers have a time and place. lol
+- Directly – flip flops/slippers have a time and place.

 - Staying physically active is a necessary component of independence.